 Instead of trying to do what many have already done and done well (layout of a bunch of example scenarios and show you how you could factor them), I’ll try a slightly different approach.
 Handicapping books are full of intricately laid-out examples of every handicapping scenario imaginable, so be sure to check out our Top 5 Handicapping Books and Review section if you’d also like to pursue that approach!

 Before we get started: if you’re not familiar with the past performance, you should first check out our overview then head over to The Daily Racing Form’s interactive tutorial on the data points.
 It’s truly an invaluable tool for understanding the contents of the past performance.
 When I first started off I would have the screen open every time I handicapped so that I could quickly get the meaning of each of the data points.
+You can also check this handy video from Night School on how to read the past performance.

 Here are some questions you can ask and try to answer as you look at a past performance.
 These certainly are not the only questions you could be asking, but they should help you get started if you arrived at this post via a search for “how to handicap” or “how to read a horse racing program,” two of our most frequent searches!